faisal-samin/30-days-of-ml/README.md

 That's it for today - hoping to do some more coding tomorrow, maybe with an introductory Kaggle competition (in whatever I can do in an hour!).

+## Day 3 (16-09-21)

+Had a fairly busy day so chugging along with the 30 days with a less demanding task today.
+For a work side-project, I've prepared a dataset on UK House Prices for a Kaggle regression competition (similar to the classic Kaggle competition on the ames housing data).

+Before I set people loose on the dataset and building models, I first need to check the integrity of data and check whether any variables come out as significant in predicting house prices.

+I developed a notebook with steps for  elementary processing, cleaning and one-hot encoding before training a basic linear regression model with three variables (one numerical and two categorical) and can be found [here](https://github.com/faisal-samin/uk-house-prices/blob/main/notebook_linreg_model.ipynb).
+The primary goal was to check whether a basic model could be developed to a reasonable accuracy level and I managed to get a model with an R^2 value of 0.7 (assuming that will be the main accuracy score) which is fairly reasonable without doing any feature engineering or exploring other models.

+Main takeaways:
+* Consideration of the right accuracy metrics when designing a "Kaggle" competition to suit the needs of the modelling task.
+With a regression model, is R^2 the best?